voxeet/comms-sdk-dotnet/docs/documentation/unity/getting-started/installation.md

 >xattr -d -r com.apple.quarantine .
 >```
 ### Apple Silicon
 If you are using Unity from an Apple Silicon Mac (e.g., M1), please be aware that currently the SDK is only distributed as x64 binary for Mac.
-You need to configure the Unity project under `File` > `Build Settings` and select `Intel 64bits` to make it work.
+You need to use the Intel flavor of the Unity Editor